Matiaserodriguez/contractEndpoint/README.md

 ### Create a new contract

-We highgly recommend to start adding some information to your dynamodb database.\
+We highly recommend to start adding some information to your dynamodb database.\
 Please, add a new contract like this:

 `POST http://localhost:3000/createContract` \